 1 October 2019

-The formal application period will start later in the year (about 6-8 weeks before the deadline), but if you are inerested in applying, please read the summary below for information on how to apply.
+The application deadline has passed.
+If you are inerested in application process in general, please read the summary below for information on how to apply.

 The ESA Postdoctoral Research Fellowship Programme is aimed at providing scientists in the early stages of their career, holding a PhD or the equivalent degree, with the means to perform research in space science.
 The programme is open to suitably qualified applicants who have completed their PhD (or equivalent) or will have completed it by the start of the fellowship (autumn 2019).
 Preference will be given to applications submitted by candidates within five years of receiving their PhD and nationals from under-represented states at ESA.